fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

     // the ProtoTree is basically instructions to the Renderer
     // the keys in the protoTree match the selectors above
     protoTree: {
-        // this value is a reference to the last part of the model path in the preferenceMap
+        // "${autoPilot}" is a reference to the last part of the model path in the preferenceMap
         autoPilot: "${autoPilot}"
     }
 });